 - We would recommend that you also include examples of the practical impact which your circumstances have had on your ability to study.
 For example, if you are finding it hard to think clearly, concentrate, sleep, or manage your time, it is helpful if you can describe this.

 Students with a Student Support Plan (SSP), which has been in place for a disability or ongoing health condition, may have the option to request an extension or a ‘sit as if for the first time’ as part of the academic adjustments specified in their plan.
 Your plan will state if this is an option available to you.
 If this is available to you, you can request such an extension or ‘sit as if for the first time’ usually without providing evidence, by completing the exceptional circumstances claim form and indicating within the form that they are requesting an adjustment via their SSP.

 Exceptional circumstances claims would usually need to be supported by independent supporting evidence, for example a supporting letter/confirmation of illness from a health or support practitioner.
 Ideally, the evidence should directly confirm the nature of the difficulties affecting you, the dates at which you were affected, and the impact of these difficulties on your studies.

-Evidence should ideally be submitted with your claim.
-However, it can sometimes take a little while to request and obtain supporting evidence/letters from third parties so evidence can still be provided after you have submitted your claim up to 3 weeks after the assessment deadline (and before results are ratified by your department’s Board of Examiners).
+Evidence should ideally be submitted with your claim, however, the University understands that it can sometimes take a little while to request and obtain supporting evidence/letters from third parties.
+Therefore, evidence can be provided after you have submitted your claim, as long as this is done within 3 weeks after the assessment deadline (and before results are ratified by your department’s Board of Examiners).